 - A long password made up of 11 random lower and upper case letters, numbers and special characters - 500 years

-Bearing that in mind, here are 10 tips for choosing and using secure passwords.
+Bearing that in mind, here are 10 tips to make your passwords more secure.

 1. Don't use personal information as a password.
 Many people use the name of a pet or child, but if a hacker knows you - or can find out this information from a source like Facebook - it will likely be their first guess.